jburguete/mpcotool/README.md

 * Makefile.in: Makefile generator.
 * config.h.in: config header generator.
 * calibrator.c: source code.
-* script-gaul: script to install GAUL library.
+* gaul.patch: to patch the GAUL library.
 * Doxyfile: configuration file to generate doxygen documentation.
 * TODO: tasks to do.
 * README.md: this file.